Principles of Calibration in Chemistry

 Introduction

-Calibration is a fundamental procedure in chemistry that ensures the accuracy and reliability of laboratory measurements. it involves determining the relationship between the response of an instrument and the concentration or amount of the analyte being measured.
+Calibration is a fundamental procedure in chemistry that ensures the accuracy and reliability of laboratory measurements.
+It involves determining the relationship between the instrument's response and the concentration or amount of the analyte being measured.

 Basic Concepts